Wakasa-Hongō Station: History

 Wakasa-Hongō Station opened on 3 April 1921.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 313 passengers daily (boarding passengers only).

 Surrounding area

+The station is located about 485 m to the west of Aoto Bridge, which crosses the western arm of Obama Bay.